 We produce vitamin-D when our skin is exposed to sunlight.
 The suns ultraviolet B (UVB) rays react with the cholesterol in our skin providing the energy for Vitamin-D synthesis to occur.

-The problem is, if you live in the northern hemisphere, ie, the UK, from around mid October too early March, You will not be getting enough, if any, vit-D from sunlight.
+The problem is, if you live in the northern hemisphere from around mid October too early March, It very unlikely you’re not be getting enough, if any, vit-D from sunlight.
 This is due to the winter sun not containing enough UVB for our skin to be able to produce vitamin-D.